Loading your recommendations…

 Research Triangle Park Launches Successful Inventions

 Enjoying trivia at home with friends and family?
 Impress them with the following facts about this robust hub in Durham.
 Research Triangle Park (RTP) is the leading and largest high technology research and science park in North America.
 Just four miles from downtown Durham and encompassed on three sides by the City of Durham, RTP is a thriving epicenter for business, collaboration, and group meetings.
 Formed in 1959, the 7,000-acre park contains more than 250 businesses where 50,000 people work.
-RTP has been credited with bringing science and technology jobs to NC and retaining top talent from area universities.
+Throughout its history, RTP has been credited with bringing science and technology jobs to NC and retaining top talent from area universities.

 If you can believe it, Durhamites have invented the barcode, BC Headache Power, AZT, 3-D Ultra-sound, Astroturf, and LED lighting ... all with the backing of an innovative hub bound for even more greatness.